Confidential Computing: Integrating Intel® Tiber™ Trust Services and Intel TDX, with Microsoft Azure or Google Cloud Platform

 Confidential Computing provisioning requires Intel® Tiber™ Trust Services (ITTS), to attest the CVMs, or TDs, and create a Trusted Execution Environment around them.
 ITTS is a verifier in a remote attestation application architecture.
 In Remote Attestation procedures, one peer (the "Attester"), produces cryptographic information about itself ("Evidence") to enable a remote peer (the "Relying Party") to decide whether or not to consider that Attester a trustworthy peer.
 In this case, CipherTrust Manager is the Relying Party.

-CTE-U and CipherTrust Manager manage the attestation process to provision confidential computing on VMs running on CTE-U agents to provide End-To-End Data Protection.
-The role for CTE-U in this confidential computing model is to gather the evidence and provide that to CipherTrust Manager to have it attested for by ITTS.
-If attestation fails, CTE-U does not prevent access to the encrypted data that it guards.
+Confidential Computing is available for MISSING VARIABLE: cc.
+MISSING VARIABLE: cc and CipherTrust Manager manage the attestation process to provision confidential computing on VMs running on agents to provide End-To-End Data Protection.
+The role for MISSING VARIABLE: cc in this confidential computing model is to gather the evidence and provide it to CipherTrust Manager to have it attested for by ITTS.
+If attestation fails, MISSING VARIABLE: cc prevents access to the encrypted data that it guards.

 Requirements & Specifications